PerfAI-Inc/PerfAI-Super-Action/README.md

           test-account-2-auth-url:
           test-account-2-auth-body:
   ```
-The API Privacy credentials are read from github secrets.
+The PerfAI credentials are read from github secrets.

 Warning: Never store your secrets in the repository.